 To find the best focus, we recommend adjusting the focus until the highest optical power is measured.
 This indicates that the sensor is at the focal plane of the microscope objective.

 3. Can Daybook estimate irradiance for spinning disk systems?

 For the sake of reproducing experimental images and data independently from the used imaging system, it is important to know how much light a biological sample receives on a given surface, through the calculation of the surface power density, i.e. the irradiance.

 - The irradiance (in W/cm²) is defined as the ratio of the optical power (in W) divided by the illuminated surface (in cm²).

 - The optical power can be measured with a power meter at the focal plane of the objective.

 - The surface, however, is difficult to measure but can be evaluated from calculation, depending on the microscope illumination mode.

-Daybook software has two illumination modes pre-setup: wide-field and confocal laser-scanning illuminations.
+Daybook software has three illumination modes pre-setup: wide-field, confocal laser-scanning and confocal spinning disk illuminations.
 They define the irradiance in live, based on the measured optical power and the theoretical calculation of the area.
-A new setting for confocal spinning disk microscopes should be available soon in one of the next Daybook updates.
-See if it has been released.

 4. Widefield irradiance requires the objective’s Field Number.
 Where to find it?